dmitryserbin/azdev-release-orchestrator/README.md

 ## Overview

-The **Release Orchestrator** [extension](https://marketplace.visualstudio.com/items?itemName=dmitryserbin.release-orchestrator) adds a task to easily execute and track progress of multiple release pipelines in Azure DevOps.
+This extension adds [Release Orchestrator](https://marketplace.visualstudio.com/items?itemName=dmitryserbin.release-orchestrator) task to easily execute and track progress of multiple release pipelines in Azure DevOps.
 You can use this task to orchestrate numerous pipelines and deploy microservices components in a specific order.

 Extension | Build | Code
 :-------|:-------|:-------